Are you interested in working from home?

 If you have what it takes, check out current job opportunities at Wordvice and start freelancing for this fantastic company.

-Your job will be to proofread and/or edit various academic papers, dissertations, journal manuscripts, business and other types of documents from anywhere in the world at any time.
+Working for this company entails proofreading and/or editing various academic papers, dissertations, journal manuscripts, business, and other types of documents from anywhere in the world at any time.

 Your pay will be based on word count and the turnaround time given by clients and will greatly depend on your experience and expertise level.